marcoshsq/GoogleDataAnalyticsCapstone/01. Case Study 01/03. Process/data_manipulation_documentation.md

 - Checked for duplicate entries.
 - Filled missing values in columns `start_station_name`, `start_station_id`, `end_station_name`, `end_station_id` with "not specified" for consistency.
 - Explored and addressed outliers in `rideable_type` and `member_casual` columns.
+- Converted the started_at and ended_at column to datetime format.
+- Replace missing or invalid values (NaN) in latitude and longitude columns using the Pandas replace method.
+- I aggregated all the data into one (stupidly big) file.

 ## 4. Exploration and Additional Columns
 - Created two new columns: `day_of_week` to identify the day of the week for each ride and `ride_length` to calculate the duration of each ride.